 The module employs Identity-Based Authentication.
 Four operator privilege levels have been defined for use, Administrator, Supervisor, User and Upgrader with access rights as indicated in Table 8.
 Restricted Administrator privileges are available until the module is "Activated".
-Activation ensures that the default Administrator password is changed and allows additional roles to be created.
+Activation ensures that the default Administrator password is changed and allows additional user accounts to be created.
 A user with Administrator privilege can further restrict the available privilege levels to Administrator and Operator by selecting "Simplified" user model from the CLI.

-Up to 30 unique names and passwords may be defined for authorised operators (Administrators, Supervisors Operators and Upgraders) of the module.
+Up to 30 user accounts with unique names and passwords may be defined for authorised operators (Administrators, Supervisors Operators and Upgraders) of the module.
+Users with Administrator privilege can add, delete and edit user accounts.
 Operators using the Local Console enter their name and password to authenticate directly with the module.
 Operators using the remote management application issue commands to the encryptor.
-Password based authentication and Diffie-Hellman Key Agreement allow the transport of secure messages to the module.
-Commands from the remote management application are individually authenticated to ensure Data Origin Authentication and Data Integrity.
+Password based authentication is used between the management station and the module to authenticate each user.
+If the user is authenticated then Diffie-Hellman Key Agreement is employed to establish secure AES keys allowing the transport of secure messages to and from the module.
 Data Origin Authentication, based on the names and passwords, ensures the authenticity of the user claiming to have sent the command.
 Users employing the module's security functions and cryptographic algorithms, over the Data Input and Output ports, authenticate via certificates that have been generated and signed by a common Certificate Authority (CA).
 The modules exchange Key and Data Encryption keys using RSA public key wrapping.
+Alternatively, ECDH ephemeral key agreement is used for the purpose of establishing DEKs in accordance with NIST SP800-56A.